Was Nelly the Greek Leni Riefenstahl?

-Her style coincided with the Greek state’s need to produce an ideal view of the country and its people, for internal as well as external purposes (tourism).
-In this respect, Nelly can be seen as the first Greek “national” advertiser, especially after her appointment as official photographer of the newly established Under-Secretariat of Press and Tourism leaded by the regime’s chief propagandist, Theodoros Nikoloudis.
+Her style coincided with the Greek state’s need to produce an ideal view of the country and its people, for internal as well as external purposes (mainly tourism).
+In this respect, Nelly can be seen as the first Greek “national” advertiser, especially after her appointment as official photographer of the newly established Under-Secretariat of Press and Tourism leaded by the Metaxas regime’s chief propagandist, Theodoros Nikoloudis.
 In fact, her pictures of ancient Greek temples set against sea and sky backgrounds helped shaped the visual image of Greece in the Western mind.

 Spurred by the nostalgic stories for the motherland narrated by her middle-class parents in Asia Minor at the time of the Great Idea, Nelly saw ‘ready pictures’ waiting to be captured everywhere: ‘When I met Greece and saw its many beauties, almost on every step I saw yet another painting in front of me.
 Wherever I turned, I would encounter pictures ready to be shot.
 Our Greece can make every man an artist’.

 In 1936, she photographed the Berlin Olympic Games while seated two rows above Hitler.
-She reportedly donated photo albums of her work to both Goebbels and Hitler.
+She reportedly donated photo albums of her work to both Hitler and Goebbels.
 In Nelly’s archive, donated to the Benaki, there survives the portrait she made of Hitler.
 During her visit with her husband to Goebbels’ mansion, Nelly recounts the impression her photos made on Goebbels’ wife.
 Seizing the opportunity, Nelly requested that Goebbels recommend her to UFA, the ‘Hollywood’ of Germany, to be trained in shooting documentaries, presumably due to her admiration for Riefenstahl’s recent work.
 Riefenstahl had received numerous awards for her technique in the notorious propaganda 1935 film “Triumph of the Will” (Triumph des Willens), which documented the 1934 Nazi Congress in Nuremberg.

 Following that success, Hitler had commissioned Riefenstahl to film the 1936 Olympic Games.
 There Leni Riefenstahl and Nelly met.
 Nelly visited Olympia in 1932 and 1937, and quite possibly with Riefenstahl during her visit in 1936 for the filming of the Berlin Olympics.
 Coincidentally, a new round of German excavations in Olympia began in April 1937 and in early 1938 the Greek Minister of Education and German officials visited the site.